JuanCTorres/HiddenMarkovModelMazes/report/report.md

 ### maze_test_0.maz

-Final probability distribution is shown below. **There might be some overflow on your screen!**
+Final probability distribution is shown below. **There might be some overflow on your screen if your markdown viewer does not create a scrollable view for this table!**
 ```
 step 104:
 color observed: r